Sunday, October 1, 2023

 / when your boys pick you flowers /

-After exploring to our hearts content and taking in all the vibrant viewpoints of the city we departed the Castelo walls and meandered back into the narrow graffiti lined streets of Alfama.
-We walked downhill into Baixa towards Martim Moniz Square in the direction of those cheerful yellow painted trams.
+After exploring to our hearts content and basking in the vibrant viewpoints of the city, we departed the Castelo walls.
+We meandered once again among the narrow graffiti lined streets of Alfama, downhill towards Martim Moniz Square in the direction of those cheerful yellow painted trams.

 Riding Tram 12E was our plan based on a tip I read in this New York Times article.
 We watched as hoards of passengers boarded Tram 28E with no 12E in sight.
-The boys were patient but eager while we waited 15 minutes before finally deciding we would be riding 28E too.
-What NYT does not tell you is: everyone rides Tram 28E because it is so frequent.
-Maybe you want to wait on 12E to avoid crowds and that's probably a great idea too.
+The boys were patient but eager for 15 minutes before we decided we would be riding Tram 28E too.
+What NYT does not tell you is: everyone rides Tram 28E because it is frequent.
+Maybe you want to wait longer on 12E to avoid crowds and that's probably a great idea too!

 The tram ride was exciting especially so to watch the boys take it all in.
 Careening through gorgeous neighborhoods with wide open windows, a warm breeze, everyone waving, so much energy and beauty radiates from the streets of Lisbon.
 Meanwhile, the historic Remodelado Trams themselves are steeped in charm with polished wooden interiors and classic brass dials.

-You can imagine you've stepped back in time; perhaps to a magical existence where you live on a steep hill in a Pombaline style building covered in hand-painted tile.
-A Lisbon before it was a bucket list destination and all the crowds infiltrating your commute or trip to the grocery store.
+Imagine you've stepped back in time to a classic Lisbon existence, living on a steep hill in a Pombaline style building covered in hand-painted tile.
+A Lisbon before it was a bucket-list-big destination and all the crowds infiltrating your commute or trip to the grocery store.

-We trundled along on Tram28E to the end of the line at Campo Ourique which is not a loop.
+We trundled along on Tram28E to the end of the line at Campo Ourique - which is not a loop.
 You must disembark and re-board (pay 3 again) to complete the journey back.
-You certainly do not need to ride it this far but we did as the kids decided to nap!
+You certainly do not need to ride the tram this far but we did as the kids decided to nap!
 Camden curled up in Bob's lap and Ryder dozed off in mine (my arm supporting his head for prime Ergobaby napping).
-Camden does not usually nap but thinking of how much he walked and how many steps he climbed, this made sense!
+Camden does not typically nap but considering how much he walked and how many steps he climbed, this made sense!
 Unexpected tram naps for the win, to fuel our night out, too boot.

-On the return trip we got off in the stylish Chiado District.
-We were well rested but a little cranky and hungry.
+On the return trip we hopped off in the stylish Chiado District, well rested but a little cranky and hungry.
 Sacolinha Pastelaria e Padraria (Rua Paiva de Andrada nº4/12) lured us in for cappuccino, pastel de nata and chocolate creme filled malasadas.
 Sacolinha was very good and with multiple locations you might just be so lucky!
-After everyone was satiated with sweets and used the restrooms; we discovered a McDonald's next door and grabbed the boys french fries to go.
+After everyone was satiated with sweets; we discovered a McDonald's next door and grabbed the boys french fries to go.
 We listened to music in the square before deciding our next move for the evening.
 What an excellent day.
 We could not be enjoying ourselves anymore if we tried.
 Lisbon, we love you!

 No comments: